jlleongarcia/jlleongarcia/content/blog/dji-oa5pro-firmware.md

 |4K@48|7.5MB/s|13500MB|To be filled|—|
 |4k@100/RS+/UW|—|—|To be filled|10% for 10min|

+After the firmware update:

+* 4k UW RS - 100% to 67% battery with a

 ---

 ## Video Workflow

 {{< callout type="info" >}}
-CLI code base video workflow
+CLI code base video workflow -
 {{< /callout >}}